sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -  In the early presentation, we talked about one of the benefits of using Spring Boot is its dependency management.
-   But somehow in this lab (Dicovery lab), we were asked to do manual dependency management such as finding out the version of spring-cloud-commons and add it to the rest-support's build.gradle.
+   But somehow in this lab (Discovery lab), we were asked to do manual dependency management such as finding out the version of spring-cloud-commons and add it to the rest-support's build.gradle.
 Is this recommended practice?